 The Trump factor

-“Chief Justice Roberts has leaned left in high-profile rulings and away from his original conservative view the last two years and kept things in line,” said Mark A. York, Senior Consultant for Mass Tort Nexus.
+“Chief Justice Roberts has leaned left in high-profile rulings and away from his original conservative view the last two years and kept things in line,” said Staff, Senior Consultant for Mass Tort Nexus.
 “Roberts may continue that path and it will be a 5 -3 ruling for the plaintiffs.
 But even if he goes right and there’s a 4-4 split, if it’s prior to Trump’s pick for a new Justice, the California court ruling stands, and BMS is out until the next chance comes in another case.”

 “This may be a moral compass decision for Roberts at this point and a view down the road of what’s coming even if there is a conservative Trump appointee.
 If Trump successfully appoints a Justice who pulls the straight conservative line and Roberts goes right, then non-resident Plavix cases are done in California.
 But there will probably be a clarification of the original Daimler ruling as to how it applies to all parties who are US entities.
 If Roberts stays left on this, then non-resident cases will be able to proceed in state courts.
 But if he leans right, then the state court MDLs are up in the air,” York added.
 “I also noticed that there are several Amici filings supporting Bristol Myers including the US Chamber of Commerce, which shows that BMS is using leverage from outside the pharma-medical industry for support.”